NIS2 & Cybersecurity Act

 24h

-window to report a significant incident to the national authority.
+mandatory window to report a significant incident to the national authority under the Cbw.

-The bottom line: most companies are out of compliance, half don't know it, and the clock is now running publicly.
+The bottom line: most Dutch companies are out of compliance, enforcement is now active, and the clock has been running since April 2026.

 Timeline